 The supercardioid is an often misunderstood relative of the well-known cardioid microphone polar pattern.
 Understanding the supercardioid pattern and when to use it will benefit you greatly in both the studio and the stage.

-In this in-depth article, we’ll discuss the supercardioid microphone polar pattern in great detail in order to answer any questions you may have about supercardioid microphones!
+In this in-depth article, we'll discuss the supercardioid microphone polar pattern in great detail to answer any questions you may have about supercardioid microphones!

 This article focuses specifically on the supercardioid microphone polar pattern.
 For an in-depth definition of microphone polar response along with descriptions of every mic polar pattern, check out my article The Complete Guide To Microphone Polar Patterns.

 Table Of Contents

 - Supercardioid Microphone Generalities